"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 - Made without heat processing

-Fresh Shores Organic Virgin Coconut Oil is made from fresh coconuts -- opened less than 48 hours after they are picked from the trees.
+Fresh Shores Extra Virgin Coconut Oil is made from fresh coconuts -- opened less than 48 hours after they are picked from the trees.
 These coconuts are grown and processed organically, without potentially harmful fertilizers, additives or chemical solvents.

 In contrast, most commercial coconut oils are made from copra, the dried up meat from coconuts.
 Using the cheaper copra-grade coconut means that the oil extracted may not be sanitary, and, in my opinion, it is not suitable for human consumption.